All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Reverse Mole: Mr. 8 and Ms. Wednesday, who are really the princess of Alabasta and one of her retainers, only joined Baroque Works to try and take out its boss from the inside.

-- Theme Naming: The higher agents follow these: Male code names are numbers, and female code names are days of the week and holidays.
+- Theme Naming: The higher agents follow these: Male code names are numbers, ranked accordin to their strength, and female code names are days of the week and holidays.
 Lower members have much more varied and unrelated code names like Mr. Love, Mr. Mellow, Miss Catharina or Mr. Beans.

-- True Companions: Even if it doesn't look like this at first (and, admittedly, some don't get along much together), they are this.
+- True Companions: Even if at first their relationship appears more professional than personal (and, admittedly, some don't get along much together), the Officer agents share a close bond.
 Miss Goldenweek, with Mr. 5 and Miss Valentine's help, frees Miss Doublefinger, Mr. 4 and Miss Merry Christmas and then they decide to work together in the Spider Cafe.

 - Verbal Tic: Mr. 8 has a habit of mispronouncing something, tuning his voice, then correcting himself.